coderofsalvation/aap/README.md

 * use in and outside dockers
 * install package managers in environments where they're not installed
 * avoid git submodules (gets laborous pretty easily)
+* readability: deploy and dependency info confined in one jsonfile (aap.json) to minimize shellscriptism

 ## Todo